Iberian Ice Hockey League: History

 The foundations of a pan-Iberian competition began in October 2023 following a proposal made between the Portuguese Winter Sports Federation, Royal Spanish Winter Sports Federation and International Ice Hockey Federation (IIHF) President Luc Tardif at the IIHF’s Semi-Annual Congress in Vilamoura.
 The agreement allowed HC Porto to become the first Portuguese team to join the Spanish Liga Nacional de Hockey Hielo (LNHH), however LNHH regulations regarding each team icing a minimum number of Spanish players meant that the Portuguese team were ineligible to qualify for the post-season championship playoff, limiting the team to regular season games only.

 Porto's inaugural season met with some success–finishing in fourth place out of a total of seven teams–and therefore, on 13 September 2024, the Portuguese and Spanish Winter Sport Federations jointly announced the creation of a new competition: the Iberian Ice Hockey League.
 The new competition would feature Porto alongside the six leading Spanish teams from the existing LNHH; Huarte, Jaca, Majadahonda, Milenio Logroño, Puigcerdà and Txuri Urdin, with the prospect of additional teams joining in the future.

 The inaugural 2024–2025 season featured 7 teams playing 63 games across 21 rounds, with 15-time Spanish champions Jaca being crowned as the first winners of the new tournament.

 In August 2025, ahead of the second edition of the competition, the league announced an expansion to 9 teams with the addition of three teams–FC Barcelona and Madrid along with its first team based in Andorra: Andorra Hoquei Gel–whilst simultaneously announcing the withdrawal of Huarte.
+In January 2026, mid-way through the 2025–26 season, Milenio Logroño withdrew from the competition due to a visa renewal crisis that left the club without key foreign players.